AlfredChan919/acit2420-assignment3p1/README.md

 `systemctl status nginx`

 **Note:** You may receive the error "Could not build optimal types_hash".
-Refer to section 6.4 of the https://wiki.archlinux.org/title/Nginx wiki page.
+Refer to section 6.4 of the https://wiki.archlinux.org/title/Nginx wiki page.[5]

 ## Step 4: Setting Up UFW